BastienCagna/snapcheck/README.md

 ## Main Concepts

+### Elements
+Any piece of data displayed throughou web frontend.
+Exemple: images (JPEG, PNG, GIF...)

+### Ratings
+A rating is an annotation based on a scale wich may be accompagnied by a comment.

+### Board
+A set of elements which are displayed together.
+Each board can refer to several ratings.

 ### Snaps

-### Board

-### Rating
+The set of ratings and boards plus a general comment.

 ## The Framework
 SnapCheck is made as a Web App.
 It is composed of a backend written in Python and a frontend, the GUI, written if TypeScript (Javascript).

-### The core
+### The core package (python)
 The core python package, named "snapcheck", provide all it is need to create and read snap files (.snpk).

 ### Backend
-The backend end use FastAPI to serve the snaps, settings and track some usefull data for the GUI (like the last loaded files paths).
+The backend end use [FastAPI](https://fastapi.tiangolo.com/) to serve the snaps, settings and track some usefull data for the GUI (like the last loaded files paths).

 ### Frontend
-The frontend use the well known React typescript framework.
+The frontend use the well known [React](https://react.dev/) typescript framework.

+The backend and the frontend can communicate thanks to an javascript API automatically generated from the FastAPI backend.

 ### The client
 Even if the SnapCheck GUI can be displayed by any web browser, a Qt based client is also provided to get a better experience (avoid to lost screen space and get a better focus).

+## Roadmap

+* develop the minimal features to be usabled by the CATI team

+Options:

+* add more displayable elements (graphs, medical imagin viewer, ...)
+* make it usable throughou internet (adding user, security...)

+### Short term TODO

+* close session when leaving the GUI
+* use sessinoId and snapId in all snap controller routes
+* add recent files to the GUI

 ## Install
 ```